Cwmbran: Geography

 Comprising the villages of Old Cwmbran, Pontnewydd, Upper Cwmbran, Henllys, Croesyceiliog, Llantarnam and Llanyrafon, its population had grown to 48,535 by 2011.
 This makes it the sixth largest urban area in Wales.

-Sitting as it does at the corner of the South Wales Coalfield, it has a hilly aspect to its western and northern edges, with the surrounding hills climbing to more than 1000 ft.
+Sited at the corner of the South Wales Coalfield, it has a hilly aspect to its western and northern edges, with the surrounding hills climbing to more than 1000 ft.
 The Afon Llwyd forms the major river valley, although the most significant water course is probably the remains of the Monmouthshire & Brecon Canal.
-To the east of Cwmbran the land is less hilly, forming part of the Usk valley.
+To the east of Cwmbran, the land is less hilly, forming part of the Usk Valley.

-Toponymy

-The name of the town in Welsh means "valley (cwm) of the crow (brân)".

-Cwmbran was the name of one of several villages located in the valley, which had grown up around the tinplate works of the Cwmbran Iron Company.
-As the new town of Cwmbran was formed in 1949, the area of the old village became known as Old Cwmbran.

-History

-Cwmbran was founded in 1949 as a new town, to provide new employment opportunities in the south eastern portion of the South Wales Coalfield, but the area has a long history.